MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Utility/ConvertFrom-Csv.md

 type.

 In CSV format, each object is represented by a comma-separated list of the property values of the object.
-The property values are converted to strings (by using the ToString() method of the object), so they are generally represented by the name of the property value.
+The property values are converted to strings (by using the **ToString()** method of the object), so they are represented by the name of the property value.
 This cmdlet does not export the methods of the object.

 ## RELATED LINKS